·

 The EU has set a new climate target for 2040

 The EU has set a new climate target for 2040: a net 90% reduction in carbon emissions, 5% of which is to be achieved through carbon credits.
+On November 25, 2025, the climate ministers of the 27 EU countries set the new climate target.

 The original target was a 90% reduction in carbon emissions by 2040 compared to 1990 levels.
-The ambition of a 90% reduction remains unchanged, but has been converted into a net target.
+The ambition of a 90% reduction remains, but has been converted into a net target.
 The EU must reduce carbon emissions by 85%, and 5% of the reduction may be achieved through the use of carbon credits.
 The carbon credits may be used from 2031 onwards.

 Share this article